flux-framework/rfc/spec_13.rst

 .. c:function:: int PMI_Get_id (char kvsname[], int length)

 This function returns the common keyval space for this process group.
-The user SHALL set set ``length`` to the length of the ``kvsname`` array, which SHALL be no shorter than the length returned by :c:func:`PMI_KVS_Get_name_length_max`.
+The user SHALL set set :c:var:`length` to the length of the :c:var:`kvsname` array, which SHALL be no shorter than the length returned by :c:func:`PMI_KVS_Get_name_length_max`.

-Upon success, the PMI library SHALL set ``kvsname`` to a NULL terminated string representing the keyval space.
+Upon success, the PMI library SHALL set :c:var:`kvsname` to a NULL terminated string representing the keyval space.

 Errors: